-After the first reported slip from the weekly text messages, participants will receive a telephone call from the YTU team who will collect additional information about the incident.
+After the first reported slip from the weekly text messages, participants will receive either a letter or a telephone call from the YTU team who will collect additional information about the incident.
 This will include date and type of incident (slip without falling, slip and fall), where the slip occurred, type of floor covering, consequence of the slip e.g. superficial would (bruising, mild swelling, cut, abrasions), muscle/ligament strain or sprain, fractures - including type, hospital admissions, days off work, what footwear was being worn, and EQ-5D-5L.
+A reminder letter may be sent to participant who have not returned their questionnaire after two weeks.